Luca Harrington

 Luca Harrington (born 19 February 2004) is a New Zealand freestyle skier.
+He is the 2026 Winter Olympic bronze medalist in slopestyle.

+Early life

+Harrington grew up in Wānaka, New Zealand.
+His older brother, Ben, is also an Olympic freestyle skier.

 Career

 Harrington represented New Zealand at the 2020 Winter Youth Olympics and was the flag-bearer during the closing ceremony.
 During the Youth Olympics he won a bronze medal in the halfpipe event with a score of 80.66 points.

 During the 2024–25 FIS Freestyle Ski World Cup, he won the big air crystal globe with 390 points.
 He became the first New Zealander to win a crystal globe at the FIS Freestyle Ski World Cup.

 In January 2025, he competed at the Winter X Games, where he was a late substitution for an injured athlete.
-During slopestyle competition he landed a triple cork 1620 and won a gold medal with a score of 93.33 points.
+During the slopestyle competition he landed a triple cork 1620 and won a gold medal with a score of 93.33 points.
 In March 2025, he competed at the 2025 FIS Freestyle Ski World Championships and won a gold medal in the big air event with a score of 192.00 points.

-Personal life

-His older brother, Ben, is an Olympic freestyle skier.
+He again competed at the 2026 Winter X Games and won a gold medal in slopestyle, and a silver medal in the big air event.

+In January 2026, he was selected to represent New Zealand at the 2026 Winter Olympics.
+He competed in the slopestyle event and won a bronze medal with a score of 85.15.
+He then competed in the big air event.
+During qualification he ranked fifth with a score of 179.75 points and advanced to the finals.